A Man Allegedly Raped A Teen While She Was Dying From An Overdose And Sent Pictures To His Friends

 Instead, the teen closed and locked his bedroom door and went to work a double shift at Dairy Queen.
 Varela later told authorities that he didn't call 911 after Noceda fell unconscious out of fear of law enforcement.

-During his work shift, Varela bragged about the party, having sex with Noceda, and was acting strangely and saying he needed to bury a body, his coworkers told police.
+During his work shift, Varela bragged about the party and having sex with Noceda, and was acting strangely and saying he needed to bury a body, his coworkers told police.

 Varela detailed how he had broken Noceda's legs to stuff her body into a black crate, which he planned to fill with onions and bury, a coworker said.
-After hearing this, the coworker searched Facebook, found Noceda's mother's post about her missing daughter, and went to the police early Tuesday morning.
+After hearing this, a coworker searched Facebook, found Noceda's mother's post about her missing daughter, and went to the police early Tuesday morning.

-When confronted by authorities, Varela claimed that Noceda was "out of it" during sex, but it was consensual.
-After she died, he said he tried to remove his DNA from her body, stuffed her into a plastic tub, tossed in some rags, and went to bed.
+When confronted by authorities, Varela claimed that Noceda was "out of it" during sex, but said it was consensual.
+After she died, he said, he tried to remove his DNA from her body, stuffed her into a plastic tub, tossed in some rags, and went to bed.

-On Monday, after reading the Facebook post from Noceda's mother, Varela used her "dead thumb" to unlock her iPhone and update her Snapchat with a post intended to appear like she had run away, which she had done before, the report said.
+On Monday, after reading the Facebook post from Noceda's mother, Varela used her "dead thumb" to unlock her iPhone and update her Snapchat with a post intended to make it appear like she had run away, which she had done before, the report said.

 After updating her social media, he threw the phone into a wooded area behind the Dairy Queen.
 Deputies later recovered it and are searching its contents.